ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 ## [From _The independent._](https://chroniclingamerica.loc.gov/lccn/sn85029094/1860-09-05/ed-1/seq-4)

 #### 1860-09-05 &middot; Oskaloosa, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

+iiou of a shrewd writer: When I lived I
+amon; the Choctaw Imlinns, I h-ld a ;
-tation with one of their chiefs re- j
+consultation with one of their chiefs re- j
 pcotijj tlio ouoeo-.ivo ctgc of tlioir j
 progression in the aits of civilized life; 1
 ritirl mmrmr rtltifr lliimrc tin iiifnrtiitffl t